BU-CLOUD-F20/Securing_MS_Integrity/README.md

 ![alt text](https://github.com/BU-CLOUD-F20/Securing_MS_Integrity/blob/master/Images/dashboard2.png)

-You also have the ability to loo past pipeline executions.
+You also have the ability to look for past pipeline executions.